 Almost everybody knows about mind maps.
 But for those of you who don’t, a mind map is a visual tool that gathers ideas about a specific topic.
 The huge advantage of a mind map is the ability to connect different ideas and establish relationships.
 So how could you use a mind map to generate ideas for your social media posts?

 First, you should decide if you want to create an online or offline mind map.
 Keep in mind that you can easily share and collaborate on online mind maps.
 Mind Mapping Tools (such as MindMup) make it super easy to get started.

 You could start with a specific topic and a related pain.
 For example, let’s return to video marketing.
 A common challenge with video marketing is having decent resources to create video content.
 This pain is the central starting point of our mind map.

-Now we’ll research reasons why that problem exists.
+Now we’ll research the reasons why that problem exists.
 Here are some possible reasons:

 After generating a decent number of reasons, you should figure out how to solve the problem by negating the reason.
 If producing high-quality video is too expensive and keeps you from pursuing video marketing, start creating short social videos by using affordable software, such as Rocketium or Lumen5.

 That way, you can easily create the structure of a new social media post by using mind mapping as a brainstorming activity.

 Rolestorming is a brainstorming game that should change your perspective.
 The objective is it to put yourself in somebody else’s shoes, in order to view the problem from a new perspective and come up with fresh ideas.
 So how can this creative exercise help us create better Twitter, Instagram, and Facebook posts?